 Luckily Rome is an entirely walkable city, especially Centro Storico, where most of the tourist attractions are located.
 Most of the streets have cobblestone pathways so forget about your high heels and pack some comfortable walking shoes!

 If you follow this one day in Rome itinerary, there is absolutely no need to use public transportation, as all the attractions are within walking distance from each other.
-That being said, if you’re in a hurry or your feet hurts, you can utilize public buses as well.
+That being said, if you’re in a hurry or your feet hurt, you can utilize public buses as well.
 Rome has a metro system as well but it doesn’t cover the central part, so you’re better off with buses.

 A one-way ticket costs 1.5 EUR (1.8 USD) and it’s important to know that you have to validate (stamp) the ticket when getting on the bus.
 Alternatively, you can purchase a one-day pass for 7 EUR (8.5 USD) which grants you unlimited access to public transportation.